theo-armour/theo-armour.github.io/snippets/apps/software.md

 * has autosave - that makes slightly annoying beep
 * all the edit features in browser but not in app
 App version
-* Has annying horizontal sliding menus
+* Has annoying horizontal sliding menus